HuijaeAn/GitPlitVCS/README.md

 java gitplit.Main checkout -- [FileName]
 ```
 Takes the version of the file with __FileName__ as it exists in the head commit and puts it in the CWD.
 Overwrites if the file already exists.
-This new/newer version of the file is not staged.
+This new/newer version of the file is not staged for addition.

 ![image](https://user-images.githubusercontent.com/126933771/228256246-295db822-28ac-446a-b096-b442b686f0b2.png)